Explore

 SVB registration is not required under certain circumstances:

-Transactions involving related parties can vary widely, and their value may be influenced by the nature of the relationship.
+Transactions involving related parties can vary widely, and the nature of the relationship may influence their value.

 Under the Customs Act of 1962, the Special Valuation Branch (SVB) has the authority to conduct investigations into transactions between an Indian importer and a foreign supplier who are considered to be “related” according to Rule 2(2) of the Customs Valuation (Determination of Value of Imported Goods) Rules, 2007.